top of page

 Payable in euros cash to Akrimios, or wherever directly (cash/card)

-Rooms at Akrimios have kitchenettes for use.
+Apartments at Akrimios, Aptera Hotel other hotels, and most airbnbs have kitchenettes for use.
 There are some grocery shops nearby.

 More info on lodging and food below.